Meetings

 Agendaless meeting metrics can be used to identify those meetings that fail to achieve their goals and waste valuable time.
 Your agenda should be distributed ideally a week before your meeting takes place.

-These metrics provide the opportunity to improve your meeting planning and ultimately your pre-meeting culture, to ensure that your company fosters a positive meeting culture going forward.
+These meeting metrics provide the opportunity to improve your meeting planning and ultimately your pre-meeting culture, to ensure that your company fosters a positive meeting culture going forward.

 Using a tool like Flowtrace, you can see the metrics related to agendaless meetings, teams that accept invites, attend meetings, and how those metrics evolve over time.